ATEspin/Animal-Behaviour-apps/README.md

 The easiest way to get started is to download pre-bundled versions of the application from [the Github Releases page](https://github.com/cdoolin/rat-apps/releases)

 ### Installing into existing Python environment

-For more advanced users, Rat-Apps can be installed as a module in an existing Python installation.
+For more advanced users, Animal-Behabiour-Apps can be installed as a module in an existing Python installation.
 This can reduce the total size of the applications and improve startup time.

 Once Python 3 is setup, install with the `pip` command.
 From a command prompt working in this folder, ie. one containing `setup.py`, run on windows:
 ```bash